Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Describes syncing across devices, immediate appearance, no effect on messaging, and the constraint that only secondary devices can be renamed.
-No annotations provided, but this is comprehensive.
+With no annotations, the description fully explains behavior: sync to network, immediate appearance, no impact on messaging, and that only secondary devices can be renamed.
+No contradictions.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.